geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-30/meeting-transcript.md

 Well, so the problem with the bit like the inspector stuff is that it's scale very boiling with the size of your variable.
 So like one of your links in your expression is going to be some kind of like the fine bar or whatever.
 And that the fine bar is quite small.
 Then I get only a few bits basically.
 Then it's very fast or it's almost equally as fast.
 But.
 If you get something else, it gets exponentially slower with.
 The side of your define bar so if you have you want to put in 32 bits.
 I get quite slow with the individual stuff that the skill thing you want to do.
 The individual stuff skills with.
 Your mom of.

 ##### **Geohot** [[00:39:27](https://www.youtube.com/watch?v=U-UYchhy_dY&t=2367)]
 That makes sense.
 I mean, my dream is eventually to like move this away from an SMT.
-And then we solve our like Z3 and to like a sat solver like pico sat and do the lowering in tiny grad.
+And then we solve our like Z3 and to like a sat solver like pico sat and do the lowering in tinygrad.

 ##### **Sied Lykles** [[00:39:45](https://www.youtube.com/watch?v=U-UYchhy_dY&t=2385)]
 Yeah, we would have did like a stop.